Miners in lock-down in Guinea as Ebola death toll hits 84

 Suspected cases of the disease - which has a fatality rate of up to 90 percent - have also been reported in neighboring Liberia and Sierra Leone, while Gambia said two people had been quarantined after arriving from southeastern Guinea.

-The epicentre of Guinea's two-month old outbreak has been in the southeast, close to its main iron ore reserves.
-The country is also the world's top exporter of bauxite, the raw material used in aluminum production, and has rich deposits of gold.
+The epicenter of Guinea's two-month old outbreak has been in the southeast, close to its main iron ore reserves.
+The country is also the world's top exporter of bauxite, the raw material used in aluminum production, and has rich deposits gold.

 "Everyone is practicing precautionary strict hygiene but there has been no real impact on production so far," a senior executive at a mining company told Reuters, asking not to be named.